 Income you do not pay taxes on, such as Supplemental Security income, child support, or federal, or public assistance.

 Payment made directly by the borrower and does not include payments obtained by federal offset, garnishment of income or asset execution.

 William D. Ford Federal Direct Loan (Direct Loan) Program

 Student loans provided by the U.S. Department of Education to enable a student to pay for education after high school.
 Eligible students borrow directly from the U.S. Department of Education at participating schools.
 Direct Loans include the following types of federal student loans: Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.

-Amount withheld by an employer from employee's earnings.
-Some examples are: Federal Income Tax (withholding), Social Security, Medicare, State Taxes, Other Deductions (Health Insurance, Retirement Plan, etc.)
+Amount deducted by an employer from employee's earnings.
+Some examples are: Federal Income Tax, Social Security, Medicare, State Taxes, Health Insurance, Retirement Plan, etc.